 Notes

-1 This is a compilation of the Anglican Church of Australia Diocesan Trustees and Lands Act 1918 and includes the amendments made by the other written laws referred to in the following table 12.
+1 This reprint is a compilation as at 4 September 2015 of the Anglican Church of Australia Diocesan Trustees and Lands Act 1918 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table